bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Yeah, anyways, yeah, so indeed he does argue that.
 So the idea that he proposed was we'll create a market for these strings, for these hashes.
 And on these markets, people can trade them against each other.

-Speaker 2: 00:40:39

-So

-Speaker 0: 00:40:40

-that's how the markets can figure out how much is a, you know, 2005 hash worth in relation to a 2015 hash.
+So that's how the markets can figure out how much is a, you know, 2005 hash worth in relation to a 2015 hash.
 So maybe one 2005 hash is worth 10 2015 hashes.
 I should note all these hashes are also timestamped.
 Like first of all, they're of course made in order.